 Ronald K. Brown/EVIDENCE celebrates its 35th anniversary with the return of High Life and Grace, two works that exemplify Brown’s contemporary African style.
 High Life celebrates the idea of what one brings and what one leaves behind when striving for “a better life,” paying homage to the African-American migration from rural areas to cities.
 Grace, performed first by the Alvin Ailey American Dance Theater 20 years ago, is an ode to God’s love and Alvin Ailey’s legacy.
-A newly commissioned companion piece, Mercy, is an ethereal movement meditation featuring original music by Meshell Ndegeocello.
+A newly commissioned companion piece, Mercy, is an ethereal movement meditation set to music by Meshell Ndegeocello, originally composed for the company.

 Tues, Feb 25 at 7:30pm; Thu-Fri, Feb 27-28 at 8pm; Sat, Feb 29 at 2pm and 8pm; and Sun, Mar 1 at 2pm